ExeClim/Isca/docs/source/modules/topography.rst

 Summary
 ^^^^^^^
-The ``topography`` module contains numerous routines for creating land surface topography fields and land-water masks for specified latitutde-longitude grids.
+The ``topography`` module contains numerous routines for creating land surface topography fields and land-water masks for specified latitude-longitude grids.
 It does this by interpolating from a high resolution netCDF file, which is designated in the namelist.
 The module was originally written to work with the 1/6 degree Navy mean topography and water data sets.
 However, any netCDF file can be used as an input in the namelist, providing that the file contains grid box boundaries, (which should be named in the namelist) and whether degrees or radians is specified in the namelist.

 As mentioned above, this module is generally not called anymore, in the normal Isca set up, land masks are actually specified through the ``idealized_moist_phys`` module, and the model topography through the ``spectral_init_cond`` module.
 The main use of it is to provide the "subgrid topography" when using the orographic gravity wave drag scheme (``mg_drag``).